kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

     EOF
     ```

-   Kyma sets Istio access logs to disabled by default.
+   By default, Kyma sets Istio access logs to disabled.
 To enable Istio access logs selectively for your workload, follow [Enable Istio access logs](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-30-enable-istio-access-logs).
-   As a result, access logs can be analyzed in the default dashboards shipped for the SAP BTP, Kyma runtime.
+   As a result, access logs can be analyzed in the default dashboards shipped for SAP BTP, Kyma runtime.

    >**CAUTION:** The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.

-3. Wait for the LogPipeline Kubernetes objects to be in the `Running` state:
+3. Wait for the LogPipeline to be in the `Running` state.
+To check the state, run:

     ```bash
     kubectl get logpipelines